 Building the library and the examples

 libiec61850 supports two different build systems.
-The traditional make based system that works good with a GNU based toolchain, and the new cmake based system.
+The traditional make based system that works good with a GNU based toolchain, and the cmake based system.
 With the cmake based build system it is also possible to perform builds with Visual Studio or other toolchains especially for the Windows platform.
 Up to now the make based system is required to cross-compile for embedded linux systems.

-The examples have been tested on the following platforms:
+In the past the examples have been tested on the following platforms:

 - Linux/PPC (iBook with LinuxMintPPC)